oVirt/ovirt-site/source/release/4.1.1/index.html.md

  - [BZ 1424787](https://bugzilla.redhat.com/1424787) <b>'Available swap memory' warning should appear once a day, not every 30 minutes</b><br>
  - [BZ 1388430](https://bugzilla.redhat.com/1388430) <b>[RFE]  Provide a tool to execute vacuum full on engine database</b><br>- There is a documentation bug for this one - see Bug 1416049<br><br>Feature: <br>Adding a tool and a setup-plugin to run vacuum on the engine db. <br><br>Reason: <br>Adding a maintenance tool, to optimize tables stats and clean up garbage and compact the internals of tables.
 The result is less disk space usage, more efficient future maintenance work, updated table stats for better query planning.<br><br>Result: <br>A cli tools, secure and easy to work with that runs all sorts of vacuum actions on the engine db or specific tables.<br>A setup-plugin dialog that offers to perform vacuum on the engine while in this maintenance period, optionally automated by the answer file.
  - [BZ 1369175](https://bugzilla.redhat.com/1369175) <b>VM Console options: hide "Enable USB Auto-Share" entry when USB is disabled.</b><br>"Enable USB Auto-Share" option in "Console options" dialog is now enabled only if "USB Support" is checked for the VM.
+ - [BZ 1427987](https://bugzilla.redhat.com/1427987) <b>[downstream clone - 4.1.1] Provide a configuration to enable that user actions should succeed regardless of 'filter' parameter</b><br>The API supports the 'filter' parameter to indicate if results should be filtered according to the permissions of the user.
+Due to the way this is implemented, non admin users need to set this parameter for almost all operations, as the default value is 'false'.
+To simplify things for non admin users, this patch adds a configuration option ENGINE_API_FILTER_BY_DEFAULT which allows to change the default value to 'true', but only for non admin users.
+If the value is explicitly given in a request it will be honored.<br>    <br>If you change the value of ENGINE_API_FILTER_BY_DEFAULT to true, please be aware that this is a backwards compatibility breaking change, as clients that used non admin users and did *not* provide explicitly the 'filter' parameter will start to behave differently.
+However, this is unlikely, as calls from non admin users without the 'filter=true' is almost useless.<br><br>Here is the description of a new 'ENGINE_API_FILTER_BY_DEFAULT' configuration parameter:<br>    <br>  #<br>  # This flags indicates if 'filtering' should be enabled by default for<br>  # users that aren't administrators.<br>  #<br>  ENGINE_API_FILTER_BY_DEFAULT="false"<br>    <br>If it is necessary to change the default behaviour, it can be achieved by changing this parameter in a configuration file inside the '/etc/ovirt-engine/engine.conf.d' directory.
+For<br>example:<br>    <br>  # echo 'ENGINE_API_FILTER_BY_DEFAULT="true"' > \<br>  /etc/ovirt-engine/engine.conf.d/99-filter-by-default.conf<br>    <br>  # systemctl restart ovirt-engine
  - [BZ 1424821](https://bugzilla.redhat.com/1424821) <b>Add NFS V4.2 via RESTAPI</b><br>It is now possible to create NFS storage domain with NFS version 4.2 via RESTAPI
  - [BZ 1406398](https://bugzilla.redhat.com/1406398) <b>[RFE] Add NFS V4.2 support for ovirt-engine</b><br>oVirt now supports NFS version 4.2 connections (where supported by storage)
  - [BZ 1412547](https://bugzilla.redhat.com/1412547) <b>Allow negotiation of highest available TLS version for engine <-> VDSM communication</b><br>Previously, when the Manager attempted to connect to VDSM it tried to negotiate the highest available version of TLS but due to previous issues there was a limitation to try TLSv1.0 as the highest version and to not try any higher version.
 Now, the limit has been removed so that TLSv1.1 and TLSv1.2 can be negotiated if they are available on the VDSM side.
 Removing this limit will allow TLSv1.0 to be dropped from future versions of VDSM.